V4Fire/Client/src/components/base/b-router/README.md

 #### Using a path with the router transition methods

-When we use router transition methods such as `push` or `replace`, we specify the route to go by name, but we can also use the path of the route.
-Code below:
+When we use router transition methods such as `push` or `replace`, we typically specify the route to go by name.
+However, we can also use the path of the route.
+See the code below:

 ```js
 this.router.push('/help');
 this.router.push('/components/friends/:userId', {params: {userId: '109'}});
 ```

-Is similar to:
+This is similar to:

 ```js
 this.router.push('help');